wtlin1228/blog/content/blog/0004-design-pattern-observer/index.md

    // observer1 says: { count: 6 }
    // observer2 says: I just want to know the state has changed
    ```

+### What's More

+Two clients can share one Redux Store by lifting the Store to a backend service.
+Use Socket.IO to handle the communication between these two clients.
+This special implementation is extremely useful when we want to build a live customer service system.
+The customer service staff can use this service to show the customer how to do it.
+Or watch the customer's operating procedures then give feedback immediately.